2.6.6 Registrar-initiated change of assessment

 - A person with an Enduring Power of Attorney that is acting for the party because the party is incapable of attending to, or making decisions concerning, their estate/affairs because of a medical condition (mental or physical).

 In limited circumstances, the involvement of a third party may be appropriate to facilitate the change of assessment process.
 For example, an interpreter may be required or a parent may request an Indigenous Service Officer to help.

 Registrar not obliged to conduct investigations

-The Registrar can make a change of assessment decision on the basis of the information used to form the view that a change of assessment should be initiated, including any responses and supporting documents provided by the parties (CSA Act section 98Q(1)(a)).
-The Registrar can conduct further enquiries, but is not obliged to do so (CSA Act section 98Q(1)(b)).
-If the Registrar requires further information from either party, or from third parties, a notice requiring a person to provide that information (6.2.3) can be issued (CSA Act section 161).
+The Registrar can make a change of assessment decision on the basis of the information used to form the view that a change of assessment should be initiated, including any responses and supporting documents provided by the parties (section 98Q(1)(a)).
+The Registrar can conduct further inquiries, but is not obliged to do so (section 98Q(1)(b)).
+If the Registrar requires further information from either party, or from third parties, a notice requiring a person to provide that information (6.2.3) can be issued (section 161).